Flooding in Live Oak

 - Clean drains around your home, including roof gutters, downspouts, drain inlets, pipes, drainage ditches and driveway culverts.

-- During a flood watch, listen to the radio for news.
+- During a flood watch, tune in to local television or radio for news.

 - Bring outdoor belongings indoors, and if time permits, move valuable possessions to the upper floors of your home.
 Use sandbags as a temporary measure to help reduce flood damage to your home.
-The Maintenance Division (415-897-4347) or Police Department (415-897-4361) can provide you with free sandbags, though you will have to provide your own labor and transportation.
+Call the Police Department (210-653-0033) or 911 for immediate assistance.

 - Be prepared to evacuate, and don't hesitate to evacuate if so advised.